milena1627/enroller-fullstack/README.md

     user logging in/ logging out
     adding and reflecting the list of already added meetings removing the meetings
     enrolling on the meetings (the funcionality works only in back-end)

-The tool used to test REST API was Postman.
+Postman was used to test REST API commands.